OP-DSL/OPS/apps/CloverLeaf/README.md

    all: clean core seq openmp mpi #cuda

-3. Build each of the Cloverleaf applications. e.g. for building MPI
+3. Build the Cloverleaf applications.
+The following will build the developer version, MPI, MPI+OpenMP and CUDA

-   cd ~/OPS/apps/MPI
+   cd ~/OPS/apps/Cloverleaf/

    make